colinlienard/sv-router/docs/guide/code-based/setup.md

 <Router />
 ```

-You can now learn more about the routing concepts.
+Continue reading to learn more about advanced routing concepts.